Where do you find lots of bacteria?

 - Aerobic prokaryotes live in habitats with oxygen.

 - Anaerobic prokaryotes live in habitats without oxygen.

 - Prokaryotes may also be adapted to habitats that are hot, moderate, or cold in temperature.

 Use this resource to answer the questions that follow.

-1. Apply lesson concepts to explain why many prokaryotes are adapted for living at the normal internal temperature of the human body.
+- Why are many prokaryotes adapted for living at the normal internal temperature of the human body.